TeachersFirst's Understanding Economics and Money: TeachersFirst Editors' Choices

 Close Link

 Help teens understand practical money skills using the interactive game of Financial Football.
-Teaching Modules include Fundamentals of Investment, Strength Training (Savings and Interest), Defensive Spending, and The Game Plan (budgeting).
-Complete pdf teaching information is available for each module.
-Launch the game and get fired up for financial well-being, complete with theme music!
+Teaching Modules include Fundamental Institutions, Budgeting, Debt, Identity Theft, and more.
+Complete PDF teaching information is available for each module.
+Play online or download the game and get fired up for financial well-being, complete with theme music!
+The videos are hosted on YouTube.
+If your district blocks YouTube, then they may not be viewable.

 In the Classroom

 Plan your financial unit to coincide with the SuperBowl or the opening of NFL football, then use these ready-made activities to train better consumers and money managers.
-As they do the activities and learn, challenge your sports-minded groups to write up an illustrated financial game plan on Glogster EDU, reviewed here.
+As students engage in the activities and learn, enhance technology use in class and challenge your sports-minded groups to write up an illustrated financial game plan on Canva, reviewed here.
 Imagine all the X's and O's!
-The less grid-oriented might to opt for creating an illustrated financial planbook using Bookemon, reviewed here.
+Transform classroom technology use and allow the less grid-oriented to opt for creating an illustrated interactive financial planbook using Book Creator, reviewed here.

 Add your comments below (available only to members) | Become a Member